 If I can say it, I can write it.

 If I can write it, I can read it.

-The favorite books in my classroom were always books that we made together.
+The favorite books in my classroom were always books we made together.
 Whether it was a retelling or an original story, the class-made books were always the first picked off the shelf.

-With the K2K collection we’re bringing the same concept to leveled readers through a collaboration of writers, illustrators, graphic designers, and most importantly KIDS.
+With the K2K collection we’re bringing the same concept to leveled readers through a collaboration of writers, illustrators, graphic designers, and, most importantly, KIDS.
 We want to produce a collection of books that kids will pick out of the basket to read and think “I can read this.
 It looks like something I did.”